Everyone Loves

 3) Better Sky Drop Payoff

-Problem: riding the tower was functional but not exciting.
+Problem: riding the tower up was functional but not exciting.

 Feedback: “Tower is boring for something so special looking.”